aizaazali/StockMarketAnalyzer/README.txt

 Introduction
 ------------

-Stock Market Analyzer extracts news articels from Yahoo!
-Finance and perfroms sentiment analysis using Apache Hive and Apache Pig
+Stock Market Analyzer extracts news articles from Yahoo!
+Finance and performs sentiment analysis using Apache Hive and Apache Pig